ata-crtl/rfid-drawer-lock/README.md

 - **Add Wi Fi logging** – The ESP32 C3 has Wi Fi built in, so you can log open and close events to a server or MQTT broker.
 - **Change indicators** – Swap LED colours or add a buzzer for audio feedback.

----

-## Notes

-This is a "keep people out of my drawer" project, not a high security safe.
-Do not rely on it to protect valuables, it is meant as a fun, practical embedded project that avoids keys and makes your drawer feel a bit smarter.